 The Network Code developed by the European Network of Transmission System Operators for Gas (ENTSOG) is addressed to the TSOs.

 Pursuant to Article 6(7) of the Gas Regulation and Article 6(4) of Regulation (EC) No 713/2009 (the ‘Agency Regulation’), the Network Code adopted according to these Framework Guidelines will be evaluated by the Agency.
-In doing so, the Agency shall consider the degree of compliance with the Framework Guidelines as well as the fulfilment of the overall objectives of the internal energy market, including maintaining security of supply, supporting the completion and functioning of the internal market in gas and cross-border trade, including delivering benefits to the consumers.
+In doing so, the Agency shall consider the degree of compliance with the Framework Guidelines.

 c.
 Objective

 The overarching objective of the Network Code is to promote the harmonisation of rules for the operation of transmission systems in order to encourage and facilitate efficient gas trading and transport across gas transmission systems within the EU, and thereby move towards greater internal market integration.
 The specific objective of the Network Code is to define consistently harmonised technical, operational, communication rules and rules for business conduct that will allow the achievement of the objectives as set out in the Framework Guidelines, as well as the Third Energy Package.
-Interconnection Agreements, unit harmonisation, gas quality and odorisation, capacity calculation and data exchange are areas where barriers have been identified by the Agency and for which a common approach based on harmonised rules could smooth the interoperation of the systems, including communication.
+Interconnection Agreements, units, gas quality and odorisation, capacity calculation and data exchange are areas where barriers have been identified by the Agency and for which a common approach based on harmonised rules could smooth the interoperation of the systems, including communication.

 The technological underpinnings of the interoperability and data exchange rules are subject to constant change.
 Consequently, the operational, communications and business practices follow these developments.
-For that reason, the Framework Guidelines shall set out generic principles and requirements, to be implemented in detail by the Network Code, thus providing the required flexibility.
+For that reason, the Framework Guidelines shall set out generic principles and requirements, to be implemented more in detail by the Network Code, thus providing the required flexibility.

 d.
 Definitions